 Quality control: As discussed earlier, Quality assurance and Quality control use different tools and techniques for their activities.
-Most of the organizations use quality tools to constantly monitor the quality standards and to maintain quality standards.
+Most organizations use quality tools to constantly monitor their quality standards and maintain them.

 Check sheets and other tools are used to analyze customer feedback.
 Apart from these organizations, others use tools such as Pareto charts, control charts, histograms, and scatter diagrams to analyze and interpret the information collected from various sources and to know the level of satisfaction regarding quality among customers, etc.